 Disney Springs is a great spot to grab some dinner and walk around!
 They often have live music and they have a helium filled “hot air” balloon you can go on!
 A few restaurants to check out there: Frontera Cocina, The Polite Pig, Raglan Road Irish Pub, and Chef Art Smith’s Homecomin’.

 17. Play golf

 Adam loves golf and Florida is golf paradise!
+So golf is nother one of the best things to do in Orlando besides theme parks.
 Adam’s preferred style of golf is to play affordable and casual courses and there are plenty to choose from!
 The prices vary depending on the season, time, and if you’re walking or taking a cart, but here are a few of his favorites around Orlando!

 - Winter Park Golf Course (~$25): Adam played here this past week and loved it!
 It’s a public 9 hole course in one of the nicest areas of town.

 - Dubsdread (~$65: This course may have the coolest name of them all!